 A summary listing of student consumer information is available through the Office of Financial Aid.

 Students who are recipients of federal student loans will be required to complete online loan entrance counseling before funds will be credited to student accounts.
-Students also will be required to complete online exit counseling at the completion of a program of study at Rice.
+Students also will be required to complete online exit counseling at the completion of a program of study, enrollment of less than half-time, or withdrawal from Rice.
 Failure to complete online loan exit counseling will result in a transcript hold.

 Satisfactory Academic Progress

-Federal regulations (CRF § 668.34) require that students demonstrate satisfactory academic progress toward completion of their degree to continue to receive institutional, federal and state financial aid.
-With the exception of the five-year program in architecture, eligibility for institutional aid is limited to the equivalent of 8 semesters of undergraduate enrollment, including coursework taken at other colleges and universities.
+Federal regulations (CRF § 668.34) require that students demonstrate satisfactory academic progress toward completion of their degree to continue to receive institutional, federal, and state financial aid.
+With the exception of the BArch degree program in architecture, eligibility for institutional aid is limited to the equivalent of 8 semesters of undergraduate enrollment, including coursework taken at other colleges and universities.
 In addition to meeting the standard for receiving financial aid, students must also meet the academic standards of Rice University.

 Satisfactory academic progress is comprised of three areas as required by federal regulations.
 A student must complete their degree within a specified period that does not exceed 150% of the published length of the program, demonstrate they are making progress towards the completion of their degree by successfully completing 67% percent of all attempted courses, and maintain a cumulative 1.67 GPA, which is consistent with meeting graduation requirements.
 This regulation applies to each financial aid applicant, whether a previous recipient or not.